pskrunner14/artsy/README.md

 pip install -r requirements.txt
 ```

-Now you can open up a terminal and run the model on your content image:
+Now you can open up a terminal and run the model on your images:

 ```
-python main.py
+python main.py --num-iters 500 --save-every 50
 ```

 Now you are all set up!